 Available for Mac OS X for $9.99 & iPhone for $2.99

 Sparrows’ clean and right to the point interface is sure to attract all users.
 It’s ease of use makes navigating through folders and an abundance of emails extremely simple.
 If you’re a facebook, cloud, or dropbox user, be sure to link your accounts and have full on integration.
 Sparrow for Mac has its iPhone app counterpart and the rich blue colors are simply gorgeous.
 Using the iPhone app is just as easy and a pleasure as the mac app.

 Available for Mac OS X and Windows for $9.95

 Although it does not have an iPhone app, Postbox still does not fall short next to Sparrow.
 It’s own features keep the app neck and neck in the race for the better mail client.
 It’s seamless email, social and dropbox integration make using the app very easy and organized.
 Although not as visually appealing with a large amount of colors, it’s simple style and ability to be all encompassing when it comes to sending and receiving email makes this app a great one and a must have in my book.

 Free for iOS, Web and Android Devices

 If you’re as much as a stickler about tracking your finances as I am, then this is your app.
-Aside from mints beautiful and calming interface, it’s all encompassing finance features allow you to integrate your bank accounts, upload all of the financial information you would like and track your spending.
+Aside from mints beautiful and calming interface, it’s all encompassing finance features allow you to integrate your bank accounts, upload all of the financial information you would like and track your spending so you never have to end up dealing with unpaid vat.
 Set up alerts to ensure you’re always informed of the latest news about your account.
 Be sure to review the graphs that Mint organizes for you through categories, giving you the capability to always track where, when and how your money is being spent; now and over the course of time.
 It’s safe and speedy updates will never leave you in the dark about your finances.